AnneSoBen/obitools_workflow/README.md

 Anne-Sophie Benoiston.
 (2022).
 AnneSoBen/obitools_workflow: First release (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.6676578

-:triangular_flag_on_post: Don't forget to cite this repository is you use if for your research :)
+:triangular_flag_on_post: Don't forget to cite this repository is you use if for your research :slightly_smiling_face:

 ## References